Jane de Leon

-Early life and background
+Early life

 Jane Florence Benitez de Leon was born on November 22, 1998, in San Pedro, Laguna, Philippines, to Maricor Benitez-De Leon, a housewife, and Ruel Florencio de Leon, a businessman.
 She is the youngest in the family, with an older brother named Francis.
 While her family initially lived comfortably, they faced hardship when her father lost his job.
 This led De Leon to audition for various modeling and acting opportunities to support her family.
 She revealed in a one-on-one interview with columnist Ogie Diaz on his YouTube channel that she often snuck out at night with her mother to travel to Metro Manila for auditions, as her father strongly opposed her pursuing acting.
 Prior to becoming a commercial model and actress, De Leon's mother encouraged her to participate in beauty pageants.

 De Leon's father had four other children from previous relationships: Ned, Kirox, Carol, and Karen.
-She attended Sampaguita Village Elementary School and San Roque Elementary School in San Pedro, Laguna for her primary education, and Sampaguita Village National High School for her secondary education.
+She attended Sampaguita Village Elementary School and San Roque Elementary School in San Pedro for her primary education, and Sampaguita Village National High School for her secondary education.
 In 2016, her father died from lung cancer, after which she decided to fully pursue a career in show business.

 Career

-2013-2017: Early work
+2013–2017: Early works

 De Leon began her career by joining pageants and modeling competitions.
 She joined Teen Supermodel Philippines in 2013 and finished as a semi-finalist.
 The following year, De Leon signed with Glamoure Talent Agency Inc. and landed her first TV commercial for the brand Quake Overload.
 She was discovered by talent manager Tyrone Escalante, who convinced her to venture acting, and started doing acting workshops with Star Magic right after.
 In 2015, she began playing minor roles in films.
 Her first film appearance was an uncredited character in the romantic comedy Just The Way You Are.
 Later in 2015, she played a supporting role in the romantic drama Ex with Benefits.
 De Leon also auditioned to be part of the noontime show Eat Bulaga! and Simon Fuller's group Now United but lost to Maine Mendoza and Bailey May.

 In 2016, she was launched as one of the members of the noontime show It's Showtime's girl group GirlTrends alongside Loisa Andalio, Maris Racal, and Barbie Imperial.
 The same year, she made her TV debut in a Wansapanataym episode "Tikboyong", where she played the love interest of McCoy de Leon' s character.
 She also began appearing occasionally in the drama anthologies Maalaala Mo Kaya and Ipaglaban Mo!.
 In 2017, De Leon was cast in the action fantasy series La Luna Sangre as Lauren Catapang.
 The same year, she appeared in two film productions.
 She played major roles in the slasher film The Debutantes and the advocacy film Jose Bartolome: Guro.